 What is a good LinkedIn connection acceptance rate for cold outreach?

-The industry average sits at 26-30 percent.
-Well-targeted campaigns backed by optimized profiles consistently hit 35-50 percent.
+Industry estimates put the average at roughly 26-30 percent.
+Well-targeted campaigns backed by optimized profiles consistently land higher, in the 35-50 percent range.
 If your acceptance rate is below 15 percent, the issue is almost certainly your profile, your targeting, or both.
-Personalized connection requests sent from an optimized profile can triple acceptance rates compared to generic requests from unoptimized accounts.
+In our agency campaigns, personalized requests sent from an optimized profile consistently outperform generic requests from bare accounts.
 Track this metric weekly — it is the single best indicator of whether your profile is working.

 What should my LinkedIn headline say for outbound sales?